Category Archives: Cognitive Distortions

 The number of cognitive distortions ranges substantially.
 Thirteen are particularly adept at subverting our self-esteem, including:

 Polarized thinking.
 In polarized thinking, we perceive things as absolute – black or white.
 There is no middle ground, no compromise.
 We are either brilliant or abject failures.
 Our friends are for us or against us.
-We refuse to give people the benefit of the doubt.
 Worse than our anxiety about criticism is our self-judgment.
 We must be broken and inept if we are not flawless and masterful.
 There is no room for mistakes or mediocrity.

 Filtering.
-When we filter, we focus on the negative aspects of our lives, fixating on situations and memories that supporting our defeatist self-appraisal.
-This creates an emotional imbalance due to excluding healthy thoughts and behaviors.
+When we filter, we focus on the negative aspects of our lives, fixating on situations and memories that support our defeatist self-appraisal.
+This creates an emotional imbalance due to the exclusion of healthy thoughts and behaviors.
 We view ourselves, the world, and our future through an unforgiving lens.

 Emotional Reasoning.
 Emotional reasoning is when we make judgments and decisions based only on our feelings – relying on our emotions or instincts over objective evidence.
 At the root of this cognitive distortion is the belief that what we feel must be true.
 If we feel like a loser, then we must be a loser.
 If we feel incompetent, then we must be incapable.
 If we make a mistake, we must be stupid.